Antimicrobial resistance in aquatic systems

 - To evaluate the impact of wastewater treatments plants into the resistome

-The project started at the end of 2024, and we have already obtained the official agreement with Canal de Isabel II for sampling.
+The project started at the end of 2024, and we have started the samplings in July 2025.
 Two people of the group are involved in this project: Alejandro Rodríguez and Víctor López.
-Víctor is actually funded by the regional government of Madrid with a research assistant contract (PEJ-2024-AI/ECO-31856)
+Víctor is actually funded by the regional government of Madrid with a research assistant contract (PEJ-2024-AI/ECO-31856).
+We have developed some bioinformatic pipelines to study our metagenomic samples that we will transfer to analyze other aquatic environments.